iris-GmbH/meta-osselot/README.md

 ## Enabling and configuring Osselot integration

 To enable the Osselot integration, simply add `INHERIT += "osselot"` to your `local.conf` file.
+Now osselot tasks will automatically run for every package or image you build.

-Additionally, meta-osselot can be configured via bitbake environment variables, either on a global or per recipe basis (or both).
+Meta-osselot can be configured via bitbake environment variables, either on a global or per recipe basis (or both).

 Available configuration options are as follows.